 Shayla Wiggins, a 19-year-old from Wyoming, stumbled upon a dead body while playing “Pokémon Go.”
-The corpse was found floating on a river, County 10 reported.

 The shocking encounter took place while Shayla was out for a morning walk, searching for Pokémons.
 Launched recently, “Pokémon Go” is an augmented reality game that allows players to catch Pokémons around or beyond their locations.

 Instead of finding one on a “natural water resource,” Shayla ended up calling 911 after seeing a dead man few feet from the river’s shore.
 The body was partially-submerged.
 “I was crying and shaking really bad because it was a very scary situation,” she told BuzzFeed.